-Mr. Silverstein contributes his time and resources to organizations that are dedicated to education and medical research, meeting humanitarian needs and supporting the arts.
+Mr. Silverstein contributes his time and resources to organizations that are dedicated to higher education and medical research, meeting humanitarian needs and supporting the arts.
 Mr. Silverstein currently serves as a board member of the New York Philharmonic.
 He is a classical music enthusiast, a passionate yachtsman and a dedicated New Yorker.
-Larry and Klara Silverstein have been married for fifty nine years and have three children and one son-in-law, three of whom are executives at Silverstein Properties, and they also have eight grandchildren.
+Larry and Klara Silverstein have been married for 65 years and have three children and one son-in-law, three of whom are executives at Silverstein Properties, and they also have eight grandchildren.

 Marty BurgerChief Executive Officer

-Mr. Burger received a Bachelor of Science degree in Economics from the Wharton School of the University of Pennsylvania.
-He is a Trustee and a Governor of the Urban Land Institute, a member of the Executive Committee of the Americas, the former Chairman of his Urban Development Mixed-Use Council nationally, and is the current Chairman of the New York District Council.
-Mr. Burger is on the Executive Committee of the Zell/Lurie Real Estate Center at the Wharton School of the University of Pennsylvania, and is an active member of the Real Estate Roundtable in Washington, DC.
-Mr. Burger is also on the Directors’ Advisory Council and the New York City Mortgage Committee of the M&T Bank.
+Mr. Burger received a BS degree from the Wharton School of the University of Pennsylvania.
+He is a Governor of the Urban Land Institute, and is on the Executive Committee of the Zell/Lurie Real Estate Center at the Wharton School, the Advisory Board of the Center for Real Estate and Finance at Cornell University, the Advisory Board of the NYU Schack Institute of RE, and the Advisory Board of the Fisher Center for RE at Haas, UC Berkeley.
+He is an active member of the Real Estate Roundtable in Washington, DC, and is on the Directors’ Advisory Council and the NYC Mortgage Committee of the M&T Bank.

-Tal Kerret is President of Silverstein Properties, Inc. He is responsible for managing and monitoring the company’s portfolio of assets, devising strategies for growth and acting as a liaison with investors.
-Mr. Kerret also oversees some of the day-to-day operations of the company.
+Tal Kerret is the President of Silverstein Properties.
+He is responsible for managing and monitoring the company’s portfolio of assets and devising strategies for growth.
+Mr. Kerret oversees day-to-day operations at the company.

 Prior to joining SPI, he was Chairman and Co-Founder of Oberon Media, Inc., the leading casual games platform and solution provider established in 2003.